kyleu/boilerplay/readme.md

 ## License

-The code is licensed under [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The code is licensed under [CC0-1.0](./license).

+You can basically do whatever you want with the code, no attribution required.
+Make it your own!